Maria1709/Boxplot/README.md

 # Boxplot
+# An investigation into the history of the Boxplot in Jupyter

+This repository contains primarliy, a Jupyter notebook with an investigation into the history of the boxplot.

+To run this notebook, you must have [Jupyter](https://jupyter.org/) installed on your machine.
+You can install this using the [Anaconda](https://www.anaconda.com/) Python distribution.

+The notebok itself is called "Boxplot.pynb"

-Summary of the history of the box plot.
+Summary of the history of the box plot

 A box plot is a visual represenation of the statistical five number summary a the data set that is given.
 This includes
 1.Minimum